10 Ways to Manage Low Back Pain at Home

 Watch your posture.
 Slumping makes it harder for your back to support your weight.
 Be especially careful of your posture when lifting heavy objects.
 Never bend over from the waist.
 Instead, bend and straighten from the knees.

 Wear low heels.
 Exchange your four-inch pumps for flats or low heels (less than 1 inch).
-High heels create a more unstable posture, and increase pressure on your lower spine.
-According to research, nearly 60% of women who consistently wear high-heeled shoes complain of low back pain.
+High heels may create a more unstable posture, and increase pressure on your lower spine.

-Kick the habit.
 Smoking can increase your risk for osteoporosis of the spine and other bone problems.
-Osteoporosis can lead to compression fractures of the spine.
-One study found that smokers are about a third more likely to have low back pain compared with nonsmokers.
+Osteoporosis can in turn lead to compression fractures of the spine.
+Recent research found that smokers are more likely to have low back pain compared with nonsmokers.

 Watch your weight.
 Use diet and exercise to keep your weight within a healthy range for your height.
 Being overweight puts excess stress on your spine.